chibuezedev/chibuezedev/README.md

 - Building cost-efficient ML infrastructure and automation pipelines
 - Working at the intersection of ML, systems engineering, and product

-I’ve led and contributed to projects involving computer vision (YOLO-based systems), AI agents, workflow automation, real-time media processing, web, mobile, developer tooling, and cloud-native backends.
+I’ve led and contributed to projects involving computer vision, LLM, AI agents, workflow automation, real-time media processing, web, mobile, developer tooling, and cloud-native backends.
 I care deeply about correctness, scalability, and long-term maintainability.

 I enjoy collaborating across teams, mentoring engineers, and taking ownership of complex technical problems from idea → deployment.

+---
+## What I’m Working On

+- Developing **Mashintoch**, a computer vision platform focused on machine perception and visual intelligence
+- Building a video-based content moderation system for social media platform (Pozse), using computer vision for frame-level analysis and decision making
+- Building video and image processing infrastructure for vision-driven systems, including:
+  - Direct video ingestion from URLs
+  - Frame extraction at sub-second precision
+  - On-the-fly resizing to optimize storage and throughput
+- Designing computer vision–ready pipelines with rich metadata extraction (FPS, duration, resolution)
+- Implementing media systems with retries, logging, summaries, and interactive debugging tools
+- Applying this infrastructure to real-world use cases, including content moderation and real-time video analysis
+- Exploring cost-efficient ML deployment for batch and streaming perception workloads

 ---
 ### Public Profiles: